tuxnam/Blog/_posts/2023-04-05-Microsoft-365-enumeration.md

 #### Detection opportunities

 One of the problem for blue teams of attackers using undocumented APIs (read: APIs used by known applications or websites but not documented for development or customer use to the opposite of on-purpose APIs such as Graph API) is that most of the time, they won't be visible inside your tenant.
-The MSOL API is used by Office 365 and a bunch of other Microsoft websites for authenticating a user interractively.
+The MSOL API is used by Office 365 and a tons of other Microsoft apps for authenticating a user interractively.
 If the authentication happens successfully, sign-in logs will of course appear in Azure AD but the *GetCredentialsType* API method does not require any authentication attempt and will be blind from a Azure AD or Office 365 UAL logs standpoint.

 ### Enumeration using Teams (Microsoft Teams APIs)